apache/directory-fortress-commander/README-SECURITY-MODEL.md

 2. Delegated Administration Checking

-ARBAC requires the administrator performing a particular admin function, i.e. the logged on user adding another user, has been granted the authority to perform that action on a set of entities, for a particular organization.
+ARBAC requires the administrator performing a particular admin function, i.e. the logged in user, has been granted the authority to perform actions across a set of entities, for a particular organization.
-There are a few ways this is performed.
 The previous link on Apache Fortress REST security model outlines the ARBAC capabilities.

 3. Auditing and History

-When using OpenLDAP as the backend database, the Apache Fortress Core APIs can optionally log its entire history of API invocations into the slapo access log.
+When using OpenLDAP, the Apache Fortress Core APIs can optionally log its history into the slapo access log.
 Who did what, when, before and after images, results, etc.

+The Apache Fortress Web has pages for viewing the audit log which can also be searched with any ldap client and/or archived for persistent storage.

+- BINDS - authentication attempts
+- AUTHZ - authorization attempts
+- MODS - history of changes to data

 ## 7. Policy load